vishalbaluri/Survey-Form/README.md

 - Radio buttons for experience rating
 - Checkbox options to select utilized features
 - Textarea for additional comments or suggestions
 - Submit button to send feedback

-## 🗃️ File Structure